lvgl/lvgl/docs/widgets/canvas.rst

 ``lv_draw_rect/label/img/line/arc_dsc_init()`` and then modified with the desired colors and other values.

 The draw function can draw to any color format.
-For example, it’s possible to draw a text to an :cpp:enumerator:`LV_IMG_VF_ALPHA_8BIT` canvas and use the result image as a `draw mask </overview/drawing>`__ later.
+For example, it's possible to draw a text to an :cpp:enumerator:`LV_IMG_VF_ALPHA_8BIT` canvas and use the result image as a `draw mask </overview/drawing>`__ later.